zephyrproject-rtos/zephyr/doc/guides/west/west-apis.rst

       True if reading the manifest property will succeed instead of erroring out.

+   .. py:attribute:: config

+      A settable property which returns the
+      :py:class:`west.configuration.Configuration` instance or aborts the
+      program if one was not provided.
+This is only safe to use from the ``do_run()`` method.

+   .. versionadded:: 0.13.0

+   .. py:attribute:: has_config

+      True if reading the config property will succeed instead of erroring out.

+   .. versionadded:: 0.13.0

    .. py:attribute:: git_version_info

       A tuple of Git version information.